 Further collects an annual investment account service fee of $18.00.
 This fee is deducted from your investment account and only when the investment account has a balance.
 This fee is not cumulative.
 Members with both types of investment account will only pay one $18 fee per year.

-Schwab's standard brokerage commission schedule applies to all transactions in the Schwab Self-Directed Brokerage Investment Account.
+Schwab's standard brokerage commission schedule applies to all transactions in the Schwab Health Savings Brokerage Account.

-Applicable commissions and execution fees are deducted from your Self-Directed Brokerage Investment Account balance.
-Account holders with a Self-Directed Brokerage Investment Account pay standard transaction fees for trades made through their Self-Directed Brokerage Investment Account.
+Applicable commissions and execution fees are deducted from your Health Savings Brokerage Account balance.
+Account holders with a Health Savings Brokerage Account pay standard transaction fees for trades made through their Self-Directed Brokerage Investment Account.

 Short-term redemption fees may apply for fund units that are sold within the time frame listed in the fund's prospectus.
 Refer to the fund prospectus to learn if redemption fees apply.